StraysWonderland/hse-2023-winter/README.md

 ![Distributed Systems Initial Thoughts](images/distributedsystems.png)
 ![Cloud and Distributed Systems](images/cloud_and_systems.png)

+### Important Slides

+- Cloud Pyramid - IaaS, PaaS and SaaS
+- Cloud Definition - "Service Model"
+- Explain "cloud idea" with one cloud service of your choice

 ### Resource Capacities and Utilization
 In traditional IT (buying and maintaining servers to run operations on) the resources have to be frequently upgraded with the growing workload of users.
 This leads to chronical under-utilization of hardware with expensive purchase periods